hyperledger-solang/solang/docs/installing.rst

   llvm-config --version

-The output should be 8.0 or higher.
+The output should be 10.0.
 Then check if the WebAssembly target is enabled by running:

 .. code-block:: bash